CRC Equity, Diversity, and Inclusion Action Plan

 Employment Systems Review (2017/2018)

-An employment systems review was initially conducted in the fall of 2017, prior to the development of the University’s original Action Plan, and was updated to incorporate more recent data, which became available in November 2018.
+An employment systems review was initially conducted in the fall of 2017, as part of the development of the University’s initial Action Plan, and has been updated to incorporate more recent data that became available in late 2018.
 Our review examined the openness and transparency of the University’s recruitment practices as well as the overall diversity of our faculty complement.
-This review was conducted in cooperation with the Division of the Vice-President, Human Resources & Equity, and the Division of the Vice-President and Provost.
+This review was conducted in cooperation with the Division of the Vice-President, Human Resources & Equity, and the Division of the Vice-President & Provost.

 The annual Employment Equity Report provides the University community with aggregated data from the Employment Equity Survey, allowing us to assess and monitor the representation of members of equity-seeking groups—including, but not limited to, the four designated groups—among the University’s faculty members, librarians and staff members.
 Based on the updated Employment Equity Survey, the 2016–2017 Equity Report represents the first time that the University was able to identify at a more granular level areas where there may be gaps in our employment pool, and where we need to concentrate efforts to increase our candidate pools.
 Information regarding the representation of equity-seeking groups among applicants to employment opportunities is also published in the 2016–2017 Employment Equity Report.

-The 2016–2017 Employment Equity Report includes the following information on representation of the four designated groups among faculty members (based on a 70% response rate):
+The 2017/2018 Report on Employment Equity includes the following information on the representation of the four designated groups among faculty members, including tenured, tenure-stream, and teaching-stream faculty (based on an 81% response rate, an increase of 11% from the previous reporting period):

-- 47% of faculty members and 39% of applicants to faculty positions self-identified as women
+- 47% percent of faculty members self-identify as women

-- 17% of faculty members and 20% of applicants to faculty positions self-identified as racialized persons/persons of colour
+- 19% of faculty members self-identify as racialized/persons of colour

-- 1% of faculty members and 2% of applicants to faculty positions self-identified as Indigenous persons
+- 1% of faculty members self-identify as Indigenous Peoples

-- 6% of faculty members and 4% of applicants to faculty positions self-identified as persons with a disability
+- 7% of faculty members self-identify as persons with a disability

 We also examined past Employment Equity Reports (prior to 2016–2017), considering the representation of the four designated groups among tenure-stream faculty members.
 An analysis of employment equity data collected between 2008 and 2015 shows a gradual but steady increase in the representation of women among tenure-stream faculty members.
 The representation of racialized persons/persons of colour among tenure-stream faculty members fell slightly in 2015, but there was an overall increase since 2008.
 The representation of Indigenous peoples and persons with disabilities in this category remained relatively constant.

 A workforce analysis is conducted annually as part of the University’s employee equity reporting, comparing University of Toronto representation across the designated groups with labour market availability figures from the 2011 National Household Survey and 2012 Canadian Survey on Disability.
 The University’s faculty complement exceeds the labour market availability figures (NOC 4011) in the categories of women, racialized persons and persons with a disability.
 In particular, the most recent data shows that the University has eliminated a critical gap relative to the Canadian workforce in terms of racialized faculty.
-Whereas in 2016–2017 the University was below the Canadian Labour Market availability, the 2017–2018 Report on Employment Equity shows that we exceeded the CLM for this equity group.
+Whereas in 2016–2017 the University was below the Canadian Labour Market (CLM) availability, the 2017/2018 Report on Employment Equity shows that we exceeded the CLM for this equity group.
 Representation of racialized faculty members increased by 2%, from 17% to 19% relative to last year, and was the largest demographic shift for the University.
 In addition, the existing labour market gap for Indigenous faculty members is less than one half of a percent and was reduced by 39% from the previous reporting period (from a numerical gap of 23 faculty members, as compared to External Availability Statistics, to a gap of 14 faculty members).
+Preliminary data shows an additional increase in the representation of Indigenous faculty members since the 2017/2018 reporting period.
 We believe these figures contribute to the advancement of an intentionally inclusive, diverse and equitable culture for the University of Toronto communities.

-In addition, the Division of the Vice-President, Human Resources & Equity, tracks employee retention rates across the University; turnover rates are very low, standing at approximately 4 percent.
+In addition, the Division of the Vice-President, Human Resources & Equity, tracks employee retention rates across the University; voluntary turnover rates for faculty are very low, standing at approximately 1.1%.

-In order to mitigate systemic barriers to participation by under-represented groups, the Division of Vice-President and Provost will continue to implement the following measures:
+In order to mitigate systemic barriers to participation by under-represented groups, the Division of Vice-President & Provost will continue to implement the following measures:

 - The Provost has dedicated central funds toward the recruitment of new Black and Indigenous faculty members.